Certificate Programs

 A critical part of reducing gender-based violence is engaging men.
 Participants will learn skills for asking questions in ways that promote understanding of abuse and risk, for making complex and ongoing judgements for balancing empathy with risk of collusion, and for joining with men around a shared commitment to safety.

-Supporting and Advocating for Survivors who are Navigating the Criminal Justice System
+Supporting and Advocating for Survivors Who are Navigating the Criminal Justice System

 The criminal justice system often exacerbates trauma and risk associated with Intimate Partner Violence (IPV).
 This course supports service providers in advocating for survivors through sharing knowledge of legal frameworks and procedures that they can use to promote TVI responses from the criminal justice system that are sensitive to the risk of lethal IPV.